mikemaccana/powershell-profile/README.md

 #### Tabbed terminals that work now

 The terminals below all support tabs, readline, right click paste, copy on select, and all the usual things you expect from any decent terminal emulator.
+I currently use **Fluent**, but have also used **Terminus** and **Hyper** regularly.

 <img src="misc/terminus.png"/>

+ - [**FluentTerminal**](https://github.com/felixse/FluentTerminal) is a native Windows 10 terminal that feels as if Microsoft had written it.
+Use the chocolatey install method.
- - [**Terminus**](https://eugeny.github.io/terminus/) (pictured above) works great, and is **by far my best recommendation for terminals**.
+  - [**Terminus**](https://eugeny.github.io/terminus/) (pictured above) works great.
 Tweaking colors, keyboard shortcuts etc is easy via the menus, and [my settings file is included](terminus-settings.yaml) if you just want my config.
- - [**FluentTerminal**](https://github.com/felixse/FluentTerminal) is a native Windows 10 terminal that feels as if Microsoft had written it.
-Enable 'Developer mode' in Settings and use the chocolatey install method.
   - [**Hyper**](https://hyper.is/) Install [Hyper 3 Canary](https://github.com/zeit/hyper/releases).
 Run:
  ```
  shell: "C:\\Program Files\\PowerShell\\6\\pwsh.exe",